rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ### Combining Temperature and Wildfire Surfaces
 Before we can perform further statistics to analyze the correlation between temperature and wildfire location in British Columbia during the summer of 2021, we must combine the temperature and fire data by adding the density values from the fire dataset to the polygons in the interpolated temperature surface.

-To aquire these results we must first align the CRS of the IDW clipped and density results.
+To acquire these results we must first align the CRS of the IDW clipped and density results.
 ```{r Combining data, echo=TRUE, eval=TRUE, warning=FALSE}
 # If they are different, transform one to match the other
 if (st_crs(idw_clipped) != st_crs(density_sf)) {